-Mr. Einhorn responded at the meeting by indicating that GM's advisors' analysis took a negative assumption at every turn and compounded the assumptions upon each other with the impact of reaching implausible conclusions.
-Mr. Einhorn compared the analysis to the efforts one might put forth in a debating society rather than a balanced approach designed to determine the truth of the question at hand.
+Mr. Einhorn responded at the meeting by pointing out that GM's advisors' analysis made negative assumptions at every turn and compounded the assumptions upon each other with the impact of reaching what Greenlight believes to be erroneous conclusions about the Proposal.
+Mr. Einhorn compared the analysis to the efforts one might put forth in a debating society with an explicit goal of defeating the Proposal rather than a balanced approach designed to determine the truth of the question at hand.
 Mr. Einhorn again requested that the process become iterative and collaborative so as to best address the concerns raised.